Filler Failure Repair Authority Guide

 Core Technology: Micro-Pinhole Extraction

-We don't use traditional large-incision surgery, but employ ultra-minimally invasive repair techniques.
+We don't use traditional large-incision surgery, but employ minimally invasive repair techniques.

 Micro-Pinhole Extraction